PortMidi/portmidi/portmidi/trunk/pm_python/README26.txt

-       version 2.6, OS X 1.5 has Python 2.5 installed, so I worked with it and have not tried installing 2.6 or testing it with PyPortMidi. open pm_python/macpypm/macpypm.xcodeproj build the project.
+       version 2.6, OS X 1.5 has Python 2.5 installed, so I worked with it and have not tried installing 2.6 or testing it with PyPortMidi. open pm_python/macpypm/macpypm.xcodeproj build the pypm.so target.
 It should build on OS X 10.5 using Python 2.5, but you may need to adjust some directories copy (by hand) pm_python/macpypm/build/Release/pypm.so to the
        appropriate python directory, e.g.
        /Volumes/Macintosh HD/Library/Python/2.5/site-packaages/pypm.so